Degree and Certificate Program Options

-- The Master of Arts in Practical Theology, with a concentration in Hispanic/Latino Theology and Ministry, provides you with a foundational theological education for ministerial leadership in the Christian Church.
-To receive the MA in Practical Theology with a concentration in Hispanic/Latino Theology and Ministry, you will need to satisfactorily complete three of the listed below courses and all other requirements for the master’s degree.
+- The Master of Arts in Practical Theology and Ministry, with a concentration in Hispanic/Latino Theology and Ministry, provides you with a foundational theological education for ministerial leadership in the Christian Church.
+To receive the MA in Practical Theology and Ministry with a concentration in Hispanic/Latino Theology and Ministry, you will need to satisfactorily complete three of the listed below courses and all other requirements for the master's degree.

 - The Doctor of Ministry, with a concentration in Hispanic/Latino Theology and Ministry, provides you with an opportunity for advanced theological study and examination of your particular ministerial practice.
 To receive the DMin with a concentration in Hispanic/Latino Theology and Ministry, you will need to satisfactorily complete five of the listed below courses and all other requirements for the doctoral degree.